chn-lee-yumi/MaterialSearch/README.md

 We kindly ask users to respect the original authorship and retain all relevant notices.

+If you’ve made any useful changes to the code (bug fixes, new features, etc.), please consider contributing them back via a pull request — so the whole community can benefit!

 ## Features

 - Text-based image search